Water – Lake Powell Pipeline

 Washington County is not running out of water.
 The Water District’s own report to FITCH a credit agency; the Water District explains it has plenty of water.
 The Water District is only counting a small amount of the existing water supplies.
 The Utah Division of Water Resources’ reports show there is more water in Washington County than the Water District identifies: more agricultural water, more water rights held by private land-owners, more water yield of existing water projects.
-Other options for future supply include: common sense cheaper alternatives such as, water pricing such as seasonally raising prices in July, water budget rates, metering all water use, landscape ordinances, more reuse, using more recycled water, treating ground water and storm water capture.
+Other options for future supply include: common sense cheaper alternatives such as, water pricing seasonally raising prices in July, water budget rates, metering all water use, landscape ordinances, more reuse, using more recycled water, treating ground water and storm water capture.

 To justify the need for the Pipeline the Water District’s forecast for water demand is artificially high.
 Their estimates incorporate inaccurate and outdated water use data, unreasonably low estimates of the costs of the Pipeline and low estimates of future water conservation.
 Creating a standard to collect accurate baseline data of water use and supply is critical to developing more accurate future water demand projections.
-Steps are now being taken to currect the water use and supply data.
+Steps are now being taken to correct the water use and supply data.